Pentza/CyberSecurityBase2021-Project1/README.md

 2. Type "DOESNOTEXIST') UNION SELECT * FROM pages_message --"  in the seach bar
 3. Press search
 ```
+Server crashes if you alter the injection in certain way, for example selecting table that does not exist.

 **Fix:** Using Django's querysets as they're protected from SQL injection.

 ---